 What We Do

-The Child Friendly Communities Program build the knowledge and capacity of the community based on the empowerment of local women.
-By strengthening the self help womens groups and facilitating collaboration between the women, local government and local services changes becomes sustainable.
+The Child Friendly Communities (CFC) build the knowledge and capacity of the community based on the empowerment of local women.
+By strengthening self help women and adolescent groups and facilitating their collaboration with local government and local services, change then becomes sustainable.

-The program was built on the experience of nearby Bangalbari where CINI ran a 5 year program.
-There have been many changes in the villages with CINI’s facilitation.
+There have been many changes in the villages.
 The Women’s Self help Groups have become empowered and informed.
-They have supported the pregnant women to get good antenatal care and safe child birth.
+They support pregnant women to get good antenatal care and safe child birth.
 The percentage of mothers having hospital births increased significantly.
 ‘Drop out” children, girl children, missing children and children in child labour have returned to school.
 Parents understand the benefits of schooling and are aware of the entitlements available to them .
 Many young girls have been saved from underage marriage as families now understand the risks to their daughters and the advantages of schooling.

-Women have a good understanding of local sanitation and hygiene.
-They have the capacity to negotiate with local government for their needs.
+Women have learned about local sanitation and hygiene.
+They now have the capacity to negotiate with local government for their needs.
 Local councillors and other services respect and value the contribution of women who previously had no voice.

 Women, families, councils and government are working together to build a path out of poverty.

 CINI’s local community and health workers link into womens’ self help groups.
-Many of these emphasize economic development, so CINI focuses on topics of health, education, nutrition and protection.
+CINI focuses on topics of health, education, nutrition and protection.
 Communities are helped to address child labour, trafficking and family violence issues.
-Women come to understand their right to services then negotiate can with local councils and government to receive them.
-Health programs start with mothers in early pregnancy and continue through the life cycle.
+Women understand their right to quality health services.
+Health programs start in early pregnancy and continue through the life cycle.
 Health, hygiene, feeding practices, nutrition and reproductive health are important for the whole family.